glias/dex-sudt-amm-contract/README.md

 * [capsule](https://github.com/nervosnetwork/capsule) >= 0.4.4
 * [ckb-cli](https://github.com/nervosnetwork/ckb-cli) >= 0.39.0

-> Note: Capsule uses docker to build contracts and run tests. https://docs.docker.com/get-docker/
-> and docker and ckb-cli must be accessible in the PATH in order for them to be used by Capsule.
+> Note: Capsule uses [docker](https://docs.docker.com/get-docker/) to build contracts and run tests.
+Besides, docker and ckb-cli must be accessible in the PATH in order for them to be used by Capsule.

 ## Getting Start